Getting ready to use Fusion

 Cache and refresh

-Fusion’s cache refreshes every ten minutes.
+Fusion’s cache refreshes periodically.
 If you receive a 503 Temporarily Unavailable error message it means that Fusion’s cache is not ready to serve your records yet.
 Please try again in a few minutes.

-Fusion will return transactional data with date ranges plus/minus 365 days from the current date.
+Fusion will return transactional data with date ranges plus/minus 365 days from the current date (depending on the type of record).
 If information outside of this date range is required, you may be able to get it from Globetrotter Insight, or alternatively by contacting your CRM for a custom search.
-A fee applies.
+A fee may apply.

 Accessing endpoints